percona/pmm-doc/docs/concepts/architecture.md

 * Metrics Monitor provides a historical view of metrics that are critical to a MySQL or MongoDB server instance.
 It includes the following:

-    * Prometheus is a third-party time-series database that connects to exporters running on a PMM Client and aggregates metrics collected by the exporters.
-For more information, see [Prometheus documentation](https://prometheus.io/docs/introduction/overview/).
+     - [VictoriaMetrics](https://github.com/VictoriaMetrics/VictoriaMetrics), a scalable time-series database.
+(Replaces [Prometheus](https://prometheus.io).)

-    * ClickHouse is a third-party column-oriented database that facilitates the Query Analytics functionality.
-For more information, see [ClickHouse Docs](https://clickhouse.yandex/).
+     - [ClickHouse](https://clickhouse.tech/) is a third-party column-oriented database that facilitates the Query Analytics functionality.

-    * Grafana is a third-party dashboard and graph builder for visualizing data aggregated by Prometheus in an intuitive web interface.
-For more information, see [Grafana documentation](http://docs.grafana.org/).
+     - [Grafana](http://docs.grafana.org/) is a third-party dashboard and graph builder for visualizing data aggregated (by VictoriaMetrics or Prometheus) in an intuitive web interface.

     * Percona Dashboards is a set of dashboards for Grafana developed by Percona.